rism-digital/rism.info/publications/conferences/musical-sources-past-future-2022.md

 Online streaming will be available.
 More information will follow.

 #### Registration
 To register, please send an email to [contact@rism.info](mailto:contact@rism.info){:target="_blank"}.
-Specify in the subject line whether you will be attending in person or online.
+Enter in the subject line "RISM conference registration" and also add "in person" or "online," depending on how you would like to attend.

 ### Program